yiliren/yiliren.github.io/_pages/about.md

 News
 ======
+05/2025 Our work on "Large Language Model-powered Wi-Fi-based Human Activity Recognition" has been accepted by MobiSys 2025 Workshop.

 04/2025 I served as a panelist for NSF.

 03/2025 I served as TPC member for IEEE WF-IoT 2025.